bazelbuild/bazel/site/versions/master/docs/tutorial/ios-app.md

 This will build the app "fat".
 If you would prefer just to build for your specific device architecture you can designate a single architecture.

-If you would like to select a specific Xcode version/SDK version you can do so with the `--xcode_version=7.2 --ios_sdk_version=9.2` options.
-Make sure that the Xcode version that you select has the appropriate SDK installed in it.
+If you would like to select a specific Xcode version you can do so with the `--xcode_version=7.2` option.
+If for some reason you need to specify a specific SDK version you can use the `--ios_sdk_version=9.2` option, but the `--xcode_version` should be sufficient in most circumstances.

 If you would like to specify a minimum version of iOS to run against, you can do so with the `--ios_minimum_os=7.0` option.